6 Best Homeowners Insurance Companies in Minnesota 2023

 North Star: Best for Affordable Coverage

-North Star Mutual Insurance is the only company on our list that got its start in Minnesota, having opened its doors over 100 years ago.
+North Star Mutual Insurance is the only company on our list that started in Minnesota, having opened its doors over 100 years ago.

-The company has a long history of paying claims and providing excellent customer service, but we picked it for our list because it is the most affordable option for homeowners insurance in Minnesota.
+The company has a long history of paying claims and providing excellent customer service.
+Still, we picked it for our list because it is Minnesota's most affordable option for homeowners insurance.

 We also like that the company offers a broad array of endorsements and riders to help Minnesota homeowners customize their coverage.